FilipSulich/Prototype/readme.md

 ```
 Features:
 - Class imbalance handling with pos_weight - there was a big imbalance in the dataset regarding the positive and negative matches (less than 10 degree angular difference is a match)
-- Data augmentation for training - images are augmented with noise to improve the learning
+- Data augmentation for training - images are augmented with noise to improve learning
 - Early stopping  - if the model is not improving through 3 consecutive Epochs, the training stops
 - Learning rate scheduling - if improvement is small, the learning rate decreases.